alexch/codelikethis/public/references/grading_rubric.md

 - Readability
 - Organization

-Each of these categories is equally weighted, and will recieve a score from 0-4
+Each of these categories is equally weighted, and will receive a score from 0-3

-You must have at least a 2.5 overall grade to pass the course, and recieve your certificate of completion.
+You must have at least a 2.8 overall grade to pass the course, and receive your certificate of completion.

 The only way to get a 0 is to not submit the project.